Home

 Measure Things Without Being There

-Wireless Telemetry lets you measure things at a distance, without having to be there.
+Wireless Telemetry lets you measure things at a distance, without having to be there, even if they're moving.

-This greatly reduces operational costs, lets you avoid unsafe places and get information almost as it happens, from remote or difficult-to-access places, without having to go to collect the data.
+It can greatly reduce operational costs, lets you avoid unsafe places and enable you to get information almost as soon as it happens... from remote or difficult-to-access places, without having to go there to collect the data.

 Why Wireless Telemetry?